BestTimesToVisit.com Logo

 Cost:$80 - $150 USD per day, depending on itinerary and negotiation.

-These are the workhorses of the Sacred Valley, connecting towns and villages.
-They are frequent, affordable, and offer a glimpse into local life.
-You'll find them on main routes between Cusco, Pisac, Urubamba, and Ollantaytambo.
+These are the workhorses of Sacred Valley transportation, connecting towns and villages along the main highway.
+They are frequent, affordable, and offer a glimpse into local life, but can be crowded and less comfortable for long journeys.

 Bicycle Rental